bryanlharris/edsm/docs/silver.md

 Dependencies are only evaluated among tables in `silver_sequential`.
 If a sequential table depends on a parallel table, ensure the parallel loop finishes first or coordinate via other mechanisms.
+This is handled in the job definition.
+You will see that the parallel silver runs before the sequential silver.